MachXNU/MachXNU.github.io/_posts/2025-02-09-Enabling-framebuffer-on-qemu_arm_versatile-and-buildroot.md

 ### Automatically

-You can use this config patch that automatically enables these options.\
+You can use [this config patch](https://github.com/MachXNU/Engine-OS-on-Qemu/blob/main/enable-framebuffer.patch) that automatically enables these options.\
 We can tell Buildroot to apply these patches on top of its configuration before building the kernel.

-You can download it [here](https://github.com/MachXNU/Engine-OS-on-Qemu/blob/main/enable-framebuffer.patch).

 You can enable it in Buildroot by adding its path to the `BR2_LINUX_KERNEL_CONFIG_FRAGMENT_FILES` variable in Buildroot.